NYU-CSO/recitation/r1/README.md

 source code using the `-g` flag to include appropriate debug information in the generated binary files.
 An example, `gcc -c -g foo.c`.

+### Exercise
-**Exercise** Please modify your Makefile to include the `-g` flag
+Modify your Makefile to include the `-g` flag

-My foo program is buggy, it is supposed to calculate the sum from 1 to 10.
-But it does not even terminate!
+My foo program is buggy, and does not even terminate!
 To debug, type `gdb foo`.
 The most basic gdb commands are: (I give their shortcut form)
 - `r` (run the program)
 - `<ctrl-c>` to stop the program inside gdb